g3lasio/owlfenc/replit.md

   * Optimized for print with 0.75in margins, proper page breaks, and color-adjusted elements
   * Template supports all estimate data: items, pricing, contractor branding, client info, terms
   * Final result: Perfect PDF generation with no artifacts, proper logo display, and optimal layout
+  * FINAL LOGO FIX: When no contractor logo exists, logo section is completely hidden - no placeholder text or broken images
 ```

 ## User Preferences